-But glorious angels, spirits blest, Shall guard thee day and night instea And when thine eyes unclosed shall b Christ in his glory they shall see.
+Shall guard thee, day and night instead; And when thine eyes unclosed shall be, Christ, in his glory, they shall see.

-4 Lie down in peace to take thy rest!

-My eyes must weep-my heart mus mourn:
+4 Lie down in peace to take thy rest !
+My eyes must weep, my heart must mourn;

-But to thy soul, with Jesus blest,

-For comfort and for hope I turn;

-Thou wilt not mark these tears that flow, Sorrow can never reach thee now.
+But to the thought that thou art blest, For comfort and for hope I turn; Thou wilt not mark these tears that flow; Sorrow can never reach thee, now!

-5 Lie down in peace to take thy rest!
-Let me betake myself to prayer, Binding faith's corslet on my breast, Lest Satan find an entrance there; God gave-though now his gift he claim, Still, blessed be his holy name!
+Lie down in peace to take thy rest!

+Let me betake myself to prayer, Binding faith's corslet on my breast,

+Lest Satan find an entrance there; God gave-though now his gift he claim, Still, blessed be his holy name!